User Guide: Multi-Factor AuthenticationPhabricator User Documentation (Application User Guides)

 You can run bin/auth help strip for more detail and all available flags and arguments.

-This command can selectively strip types of factors.
-You can use bin/auth list-factors for a list of available factor types.
+This command can selectively strip factors by factor type.
+You can use bin/auth list-factors to get a list of available factor types.

 # Show supported factor types. phabricator/ $ ./bin/auth list-factors